rom-rb/rom/CONTRIBUTING.md

 ## Reporting feature requests

-Report a feature request **only after discourseing it first on [discourse.rom-rb.org](https://discourse.rom-rb.org)** where it was accepted.
-Please provide a concise description of the feature, don't link to a discourseion thread, and instead summarize what was discourseed.
+Report a feature request **only after discussing it first on [discourse.rom-rb.org](https://discourse.rom-rb.org)** where it was accepted.
+Please provide a concise description of the feature, don't link to a discussion thread, and instead summarize what was discussed.

 ## Reporting questions, support requests, ideas, concerns etc.